Insurance Glossary

 Indemnity to principal

-This takes the form of a clause added to your policy.
-It means that the policy's cover is extended to your client or other third party (the 'principal') if they're sued as a result of your negligence.
-The insurer is bound to indemnify them directly.
+This is a clause added to your policy.
+It means that your cover extends to your client or other third party (the 'principal') if they're sued as a result of your negligence.
+The insurer is bound to pay them directly (the 'indemnity').

 Insurer

-A six per cent tax charged on all insurance premiums.
+A 12% tax charged on all insurance premiums.
+You can't claim it back, unfortunately.

 Jurisdiction